jdede/inet-showcases/_docs/visualizer/datalinkactivity/index.md

 At the beginning of the video, `person1` sends a `VideoStrmReq` packet, requesting the video stream.
 In response to this, `videoServer` sends `VideoStrmPk-frag` packet fragments to `person1`.
-The video stream is fragmented because the size of the packets is greater than the Maximum Transmission Unit.
+The packets are fragmented because their size is greater than the Maximum Transmission Unit.
 The first packet fragment, `VideoStrmPk-frag0` causes data link activity only at *protocol* level and at *peer* level, because other packet fragments are required to allow the packet to be forwarded to higher layers.